Stress and HPA Axis Indian Medical PG Practice Questions and MCQs

 * In Schizophrenia, HVA levels often correlate with the severity of positive symptoms (hallucinations/delusions).

-Stress and HPA Axis Indian Medical PG Question 10: Increased suicidal tendency is associated with which neurochemical imbalance?
+Stress and HPA Axis Indian Medical PG Question 9: Which of the following features is NOT commonly associated with 22q11.2 deletion syndrome?

 Stress and HPA Axis Explanation: **Explanation:**